 In the event of persistent lateness - that is, more than five occasions in a term - a BPA representative will make contact.
-If the problem persists, your child will be referred to the Educational Social Worker.
+If the problem persists, and no reasonable reason is given we may refer your child to the Educational Social Worker.